 Accessibility is about the ease and convenience with which a place can be used by people.
-This policy applies to both homes, and places and spaces, including areas of open space and transport infrastructure.
+This policy applies to homes, places and spaces, including areas of open space and transport infrastructure.

-Dwelling space standards ensure that all residential development in Mid Sussex is of an acceptable size for the wellbeing of future occupants, that there is appropriate circulation space and that homes are highly functional in terms of typical day to day needs.
-The space standard helps to achieve sustainable development, encouraging-useable and flexible living environments in which residents can undertake a range of activities such as bringing up families, working from home and communal and social activities,,Together with providing homes to minimum standards (DPH11: Dwelling Space Standards), as well as providing for residents' changing needs by taking into account the spatial implications of providing improved accessibility and adaptability, particularly for older or less mobile people, including meeting the requirements of residential building accessibility standards in Building Regulations Approved Document M (Volume 1)51 will help create sustainable development and support healthy communities.
+.Together with providing homes to minimum standards (DPH11: Dwelling Space Standards), providing for residents' changing needs by taking into account the spatial implications of providing improved accessibility and adaptability, particularly for older or less mobile people, including meeting the requirements of residential building accessibility standards in Building Regulations Approved Document M (Volume 1)44 will help create sustainable development and support healthy communities.